floss1138/dxMagic/README.md

 To list objects in a block definition use `BLOCK?` if Express Tools area vailable.
 To zoom to a block by handle value, `_ZOOM`, Select the Object option.
 When prompted to Select Objects, enter `(HANDENT "HandleID")`, press ENTER to Zoom to this object.
 In practice this reduces to somthing like: `Z ENTER o ENTER (HANDENT"ABCD") ENTER ENTER`.
 An object can be selected in a similar way with the `_SELECT` command.
 A hyphen before a command will avoid the dialog box.
 An asterisk before a block name will insert it exploded. `-insert:*MyBlock`
-Command strings require a different syntax, for example zoom extents together becomes `(command "zoom" "e")`, zoom to a known object with handle entity 84E9, `(COMMAND "ZOOM" "OBJECT" (HANDENT"84E9"))`, then Return.
+Command strings require a different syntax, for example zoom extents together becomes `(command "zoom" "e")`, zoom to a known object with handle entity 84E9, `(COMMAND "ZOOM" "OBJECT" (HANDENT"84E9"))`, then 2 x Return.